wearetheframers/frame-core-wip/README.md

 asyncio.run(main())
 ```

-- **Memory Retrieval**: The Framer retrieves personal information like favorite color and appointment details from memory.
+- **Memory Retrieval**: The Framer retrieves personal information like favorite color, appointment details, and vacation plans from memory.
 - **General Knowledge**: For questions like the capital of France, the Framer uses general knowledge without memory retrieval.
 - **Decision Making**: The Framer decides whether to use memory based on the query context.